-There is no bus station or official bus stop in Xieng Kok, and only one road in or out -- to Muang Long and Muang Sing.
-Arriving buses usually stop near the boat landing and border checkpoint, which is about halfway between the two best guesthouse options in town: the Xieng Kok Resort and Khemkhong Guesthouse.
+There is no bus station or official bus stop in Xieng Kok.
+One unpaved, very bumpy dusty road leads to Muang Long and Muang Sing.
+Arriving buses usually stop near the boat landing and border checkpoint.

-Departing buses will drive through town looking for passengers, so the general rule is to stand out on the street until one comes past.
-The one minibus departing Xieng Kok daily is scheduled to depart at 07:00, but in reality drives around the block looking for enough passengers to make the journey worthwhile.
-If there are no passengers and you have no time to wait, then an option is to pay for the whole bus.
-Negotiation skills will influence the price you pay, as will the cost of petrol, the number of other passengers, and the likelihood of picking up more on the way.
+Departing buses will drive through town looking for passengers, so the general rule is to stand out on the street until one comes past or ask around.
+The one daily minibus is scheduled to depart at 07:00, but it needs enough passengers to make the journey worthwhile and it may drive around the block looking.
+If there are no passengers and you have no time to wait, then your other option is to pay for the whole bus.
+Negotiation skills will influence the price you pay, as will the cost of petrol and the number of other passengers.

 Jump to a destination